-177Lu-Omburtamab-DTPA in Central Nervous System/Leptomeninaeal Metastases-Mechanism of Action brain barrier and gain direct access to the CNS/LM.
-Lutetium-177 is a medium-energy beta-emitter with a maximal tissue penetration of 2 mm.
-Its half-life is approximately 6.7 days.
+Lu-Omburtamab-DTPA in Central Nervous System/Leptomeningeal Metastases-Mechanism of Action

+We are developing a Lutetium-177 conjugated omburtamab with DTPA as chelator.
+Lu-omburtamab-DTPA will be given as a single-step push dose administration to patients.
+The administration for CNS/LM will be intrathecal via an Ommaya reservoir similar to the administration of I-omburtamab in CNS/LM from NB.
+This form of administration of 2 mm.
+Its balf-life is approximately 6.7 days.
 Lutetium-177 also emits low-energy Gamma rays, which allows scintigraphy and subsequent dosimetry with the same therapeutic compound.
 Lutetium-177 is bound to omburtamab by DTPA.
-The resulting product 177Lu-omburtamab-DTPA conjugate can be distributed conjugated ready to use.
-Lutathera, a Lutetium-177-DOTA conjugated to an analogue of somatostatin, has already demonstrated significant clinical efficacy in patients with progressive neuro endocrine tumors, or NETs, and is approved by the EMA, and is currently under review for approval by the FDA, in this orphan indication.
+The resulting product Lu-omburtamab-DTPA conjugate can be distributed conjugated ready to use.
+Lutathera, a Lutetium-177-DOTA conjugated somatostatin analogue peptide, has already demonstrated significant clinical efficacy in patients with progressive neuro endocrine tumors, or NETs, and is approved by the EMA, and the FDA, in this orphan indication.
 In a multi-center, randomized, comparator-controlled, parallel-group Phase 3 study that has been the basis for regulatory submission for Lutathera, it demonstrated a significant improvement in PFS in patients with inoperable progressive midgut NETs compared to the general standard of care, with limited acute toxic effects.
 The beta radiation of Lutetium-177 is similar to the beta radiation emitted from radioactive iodine, which already has demonstrated efficacy in CNS/LM from NB when conjugated to omburtamab.